 I set up Pippagina because I saw there was a need for expat/immigrant women in Munich to have childbirth and new mothers classes in English provided by a practising midwife.
 From this I realised that to provide postnatal groups for these women was important.

-I provide childbirth classes for first time mums.
-A One Stop Class that is specially tailored for the busy expat couple.
+I provide childbirth classes for first-time mums.
+A One-Stop Class that is specially tailored for the busy expat couple.
 I also provide a separate refresher class for Second Time Mums.
-In my new mothers classes, although I predominantly have first time mums I am finding more and more that ladies I have looked after in their first pregnancy are now signing up to do the classes again.
-For many women they want a refresher, but for others just wanting that community of women with babies the same age as their own.
+In my new mothers classes, although I predominantly have first-time mums I am finding more and more that ladies I have looked after in their first pregnancy are now signing up to do the classes again.
+For many women, they want a birth preparation refresher, but for others just wanting that community of women with babies the same age as their own.

 In Munich you need to start looking early.
-Realistically by the time you are 12 weeks pregnant.
+Birth preparation is important so realistically by the time you are 12 weeks pregnant.